FrancisVila/MFT_convert/content/en/docs/TransferCFT/transport_security_Start_here/cipher_key.md

 > **Note**
 >
-> On z/OS platforms, use the JCL CFTGNKEY to generate the key.
+> Note: On z/OS platforms, use the JCL CFTGNKEY to generate the key.